akbyrd/akbyrd.github.io/content/posts/0-hello-world/index.md

 I briefly considered making my own, but that seemed like a bad idea when I don't know much about the thing I'm generating.
 Hugo and Sphinx were also recommended.
 Sphinx is written in Python, which I'm not wild about, but at least familiar with.
 I've used it to slap together reporting for automated tests at work and ripped apart a library to learn how to implement [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) but nothing non-trivial.
 For a markup language it uses reStructured Text (RST) and I figured using a more common format like Markdown made sense.
 I didn't look at the installation process, but I imagine it's analogous to the situation with Jekyll.
 I decided against it fairly quickly.

 Hugo was up next.
 The first bullet on the [landing page](https://gohugo.io/) is about speed and that's a good sign.
 It's written in Go, a language I've dabbled in and have a passing interest in.
 Naively, the language a tool is built in shouldn't matter, but in practice it often does (as we'll see later).
 Hugo is distributed as a prebuilt binary available via `winget` and this is a big pro.
 Poking through the themes, there were a few that stood out to me.
-At this point I was itching to get started so I decided give it a shot.
+At this point I was itching to get started so I decided to give it a shot.

 ## Hosting